lukearp/Azure-IAC-Bicep/ReadMe.md

     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups-array.bicep = Standard NSG Deploy with an Array Parameter
     Modules/Microsoft.Network/networkSecurityGroups/networkSecurityGroups-sqlMi.bicep = Standard NSG Deploy to support a SQL Managed Instance Deployment

+## Standard-Deployments Folder
+This is a place for multi-resource deployments.
+An Example would be a standard NVA Deployment.
+These standard deployments would then be consumed as modules in the Cloud Folders '.bicep' files.

+## Test-Functions
+This is a folder for testing bicep files and modules.
+This folder is ignored when it comes to version control.

 # How are deployments managed?
 This can be handled multiple ways.
 In my environment, since I am the only contributor, I am tying my Pipelines to specific Branches.
 Once I have my Pipeline configured with all the .bicep files I want it to deploy, I commit and push to my Branch that triggers my workflow.
 When the workflow completes successfully, I do a merge request to get the changed added to the master branch.